Sp25-CS5004-Online-Lionelle/final-project-group-3/DesignDocuments/AnimalJamFinalDesign.md

 ### Model Component details

 The model component is responsible to maintain the database and favorite list.
 The model loads in the initial database from a file at data/sample.csv.
 The application can be modified to provide a different database file that has the required fields.
 Model provides an interface that the Controller component can use to get the Collection data or data in favorite list.
-The model interface also provides methods to add and remove items from the favorite list and to save the favorite list to an output file using JSON, XML or CSV formats.
+The model interface also provides methods to add and remove items from the favorite list and to save the favorite list to an output file using JSON, XML, TXT or CSV formats.

 ### Controller Component details